2024 Annual Outcomes Report

 “Tamika helped me realize that I know what I want, that it’s up to me to take steps forward.
 No one is in charge of how I feel, except myself.”

-Nazifa Kadir is attending the University of Michigan and studying for a degree in pharmaceutical science.
+Nazifa Kadir is in our Year 6 (continuing education) program and attending the University of Michigan, studying for a degree in pharmaceutical science.

 With coaching from her mentor, Tamika Carden, manager of payroll tax and accounting at Tenneco, Nazifa explored careers and learned important life and job-readiness skills.
 As she progressed through the program, Nazifa became more self-aware and confident.
 Pictured is Nazifa (right) and Tamika (left).
 Read more!